-A recent article in the British Journal of Sports Medicine compared the number of injuries between barefoot runners and those wearing regular running shoes.
+A recent article in the British Journal of Sports Medicine compared the number of injuries between barefoot running versus ordinary running, wearing regular running shoes.
 It is not clear from the abstract if the barefoot runners were wearing minimal, thin-soled running shoes or had no shoes at all.
 The results, gathered over a year, showed that the 107 barefoot runners in the study had fewer injuries overall, but had the same rate of injury as the 94 shod runners.

 UK barefoot running coach Lee Saxby. shares a few tips in this video.
 On a side note, I've been wearing barefoot casual shoes from Vivobarefoot for two years now and they are insanely comfy.
 We've got some discount vouchers for Simply Well patients, so just mention it to your practitioner if you want to check them out.